-Influenza vaccines are now available.
-We recommend them to everyone, especially those in high risk groups.
+Flu vaccines are now available.
+We recommend them to everyone but especially to those in high risk groups.

 How to book a Flu vaccine appointment

 Book online!
 This year we are encouraging online bookings for flu vaccines.